US announces $8.3bn in coronavirus funding as cases surge - RFI

 "The best estimates now of the overall mortality rate for COVID-19 is somewhere between 0.1 percent and one percent," Admiral Brett Giroir, the assistant secretary of health, said at a news briefing.

-"That's lower than you heard probably in many reports, why is this?
-Number one is because many people don't get sick and don't get tested -- this reflects the overseas experience -- so probably for every case, there are at least two or three cases that are not in that denominator.
+"That's... because many people don't get sick and don't get tested -- this reflects the overseas experience.

 "It certainly could be higher than normal flu, it probably is, but it's not likely in the range of two to three percent."